 1561 – Shane O’Neill rebels and is proclaimed a traitor.

-1739 – Earl of Clonmell and Chief Justice John Scott, aka ‘Copper-Faced Jack’, is born in Co Tipperary.
+1739 – Earl of Clonmel and Chief Justice John Scott, aka ‘Copper-Faced Jack’, is born in Co Tipperary.

-1798 – United Irish Rebellion: In Co Wicklow, the Arklow garrison is reinforced.
+1798 – United Irish Rebellion: The Arklow garrison is reinforced in Co Wicklow.
 In Co Wexford, The rebel southern division moves camp from Carrickbyrne to Slievecoilte.
 In Ulster, General Nugent offers amnesty to rank and file rebels.
 Rebel forces in Antrim begin to disintegrate.

 1849 – Death of eminent surgeon, medical writer and philanthropist, Richard Carmichael.
 Born in Bishop Street, Dublin, son of Hugh Carmichael, a solicitor, and Sarah Rogers from Co Meath; he studied medicine at the nearby College of Surgeons.
 He founded the Irish Medical Association in 1840 and was president of it until his death.
 Carmichael drowned while riding his horse across the sands to his summer residence in Sutton, near Dublin, and was buried in St. George’s Churchyard, Whitworth Road.